staiwart/sunset_vacations/README.md

 If all the tests pass, the application is ready to be run:

 ```
-$ rails server
+$ rails server -b $IP -p $PORT
 ```

-You can also find the app deployed on Heroku at:  http://examplelink.heroku-app.com
+You can also find the app deployed on Heroku at:  https://sunsetvacations.herokuapp.com/